HPV infection causes warts. More than 100 varieties of human papillomavirus (HPV) exist.

 - Weakened immune systems.
 People who have weakened immune systems are at greater risk of HPV infections.
 Immune systems can be weakened by HIV/AIDS or by immune system-suppressing drugs used after organ transplants.

 - Damaged skin.
 Areas of skin that have been punctured or opened are more prone to develop common warts.
-For example, people who bite their fingernails are more likely to develop warts around their fingernails.

 - Personal contact.
 Touching someone's warts or not wearing protection before contacting surfaces that have been exposed to HPV — such as public showers or swimming pools — may increase your risk of HPV infection.